-SECTION 79.
-In SECTIONS 4 through 78 of this ordinance, ordinance material to be repealed is bracketed and stricken.
+SECTION 76.
+In SECTIONS 4 through 75 of this ordinance, ordinance material to be repealed is bracketed and stricken.
 New material is underscored.
 When revising, compiling or printing this ordinance for inclusion in the Revised Ordinances of Honolulu, the Revisor of Ordinances need not include the brackets, the material that has been bracketed and stricken, or the underscoring.

-SECTION 80.
+SECTION 77.
 This ordinance takes effect upon its approval; provided that:

 - 1. The following sections of the Revised Ordinances of Honolulu 1990 ("ROH"), which incorporate the provisions of Ordinance 22-7, take effect on the same effective date as Ordinance 22-7: - a.
 In SECTION 3 of the bill, Table 21-5.1 ("Table of Permitted Uses"), bed and breakfast home entry; - b.
 In SECTION 3 of the bill, ROH Section 21-5.70-3(a), relating to bed and breakfast homes and transient vacation units; - c.
 In SECTION 24 of the bill, ROH Section 21-4.110-1, relating to nonconforming use certificates for transient vacation units; and - d.
-In SECTION 25 of the bill, ROH Section 21-4.110-2, relating to nonconforming use certificates for bed and breakfast homes. - e.
-In SECTION 65 of the bill, the repeal of the definitions of "bed and breakfast home," "rooming," and "transient vacation unit." - 2.
+In SECTION 25 of the bill, ROH Section 21-4.110-2, relating to nonconforming use certificates for bed and breakfast homes. - 2.
 In SECTION 70 of the bill, the amendments made to ROH Section 14-10.7 do not affect the repeal date for that section under Ordinance 20-20. - 3.
 Any conditional use permit-minor application for a joint development submitted to the Department of Planning and Permitting and accepted as complete prior to the effective date of this ordinance is not affected by this ordinance.